 It starts with hope.
 Hope that recovery is possible.

-Our residents are extremely low income so we depend on government grants and the generosity of our individual and corporate donors.
+Our residents are extremely low income so we depend on government and the generosity of our donors.

-We get our funding from the U.S. Department of Housing and Urban Development (HUD), the Bergen County Division of Community Development (CDBG) although these funds have been dramatically reduced over the last ten years.
+We get our funding from the U.S. Department of Housing and Urban Development, the Bergen County Division of Community Development and those government funds have been dramatically reduced over the last couple of years.